Skip to main content

 Certification and Training Requirements

-Twenty hours of training as outlined in Iowa Criminal Code 915.20A, is required as a minimum for any staff or volunteer providing direct client services.
-The victim service program must be engaged with and receive the training from one of the following entities:
+Twenty hours of training as outlined in Iowa Criminal Code 915.20A, is required as a minimum for any staff or volunteer who provides advice, counseling, and assistance to victims of crime.
+This training can be provided by the crime victim center with which the employee or volunteer is engaged or one of the following entities:

 Iowa Coalition Against Domestic Violence: